PaaS API Docs

 1. User Registration

-The first step in creating the user flow is to register the business user in our system.
+The first step in creating the user flow is to in our system.
 Business users who want to enable business wallet need to be registered with the business field and deposit_enabled field both set to 'true'.

 Users can only be registered from the country which has been enabled for you as per your agreement with Machnet.
 Fields outlined as mandatory in the user object are required during registration.